corybuecker/corybuecker.com/content/posts/008-compiling-gnupg-on-apple-silicon-big-sur.md

 On a Mac, I don't install programs and libraries into the `usr` folder.
 Rather, I have a folder called `tools` in my home directory.
 I have my `PATH` configured as `export PATH="/Users/corybuecker/tools/bin:$PATH"`.

-_I have installed Xcode 12.2_, not the developer tools.
-I believe the developer tools would work just fine, however.
+I have installed _Xcode 12.2_ rather than the developer tools.
+The developer tools should would work just fine.

 Setting the `tools` directory as an environment variable will make the following steps easier.